Queen Sinjeong: Selection of a new king 1864

 The Pungyang Jo clan saw that Yi Myeong-bok was only twelve years old and would not be able to rule in his own name until he came of age, and that they could easily influence Yi Ha-eung, who would be acting as regent for the future king.
 As soon as news of Cheoljong's death reached Yi Ha-eung through his intricate network of spies in the palace, he and the Pungyang Jo clan took the hereditary royal seal — an object that was considered necessary for a legitimate reign to take place and aristocratic recognition to be received — effectively giving her absolute power to select the successor to the throne.
 By the time Cheoljong's death had become a known fact, the Andong Kim clan was powerless according to law as the seal lay in the hands of the Grand Queen Dowager Sinjeong.

 In an apocryphal story, Queen Cheorin sent a minister to fetch the son of Yi Ha-eung, eleven-year-old Yi Myeong-bok, who was flying a kite in a palace garden.
 The son was brought to the palace in a sedan chair, where Queen Sinjeong rushed forward and called him her son, thus producing the new Joseon king, King Gojong, adopted son of Crown Prince Hyomyeong.
 This story may or may not be true.

 These facts, however, are known to be correct.
 On 16 January 1864, Yi Myeong-bok was appointed the Prince of Ikseong by Dowager Queen Sinjeong.
 The next day, his father was granted the title Heungseon Daewongun.
 On 21 January, Yi Myeong-bok was enthroned as King Gojong, and Dowager Queen Sinjeong began her regency.
 Yi was apparently chosen because "he was the only suitable surviving male member of the Yi clan and closest by blood to the royal house".

+Events of the regency

 Since Gojong was so young, Queen Sinjeong invited the Daewongun to assist his son in ruling.
 She virtually renounced her right to be regent in 1866, and though she remained the titular regent, the Daewongun was in fact the true ruler.

 But when the Grand Queen Dowager stepped down from regency, Grand Internal Prince Heungseon had immediately started to drive out the influence of the Jo clan.
-This eventually brought in her adoptive daughter-in-law Queen Min’s intervention as she became involved in Royal politics.
-Thus bringing down the power and influence of the king’s father and his supporters, and becoming regent while also bringing in the influence of her family, the Yeoheung Min clan.
+This eventually brought in her adoptive daughter-in-law Queen Min's intervention as she became involved in Royal politics.
+Thus bringing down the power and influence of the king's father and his supporters, and becoming regent while also bringing in the influence of her family, the Yeoheung Min clan.